 Win an exclusive Tampa Bay Lightning experience!
 Just text DOVE to 61873 to be entered to win 2 lower-level tickets and an exclusive pre-game experience!

-Listen to Morning Trivia with Ann Kelly this week at 7:10 a.m. for your chance to win...
+Listen to Morning Trivia with Ann Kelly starting at 7:10 a.m. for your chance to win...

 Call (888) 723-9388

 105.5 The Dove and Pinellas County Animal Services have teamed up to bring you the Pet of the Week!
 Fall in love with this week's adorable, adoptable pet: Cally!
 The 105.5 The Dove Pet of the Week is presented by Fence Outlet!

 Enable our Skill today to listen live at home on your Alexa Devices!